isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-cockroaches-eat-bed-bugs.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Do Cockroaches Eat Bed Bugs?
 Predators
-$12025-05-19T00:00:00+00:00
 categories:
 - Bed Bugs
 - Guide
 - Roaches
 tags: []
 slug: /do-cockroaches-eat-bed-bugs/
-$12025-05-19T00:00:00+03:00
 ---

-Below I've tackled this questions - "do cockroaches eat bed bugs?"
-Most people dread from the disgusting sight of domestic cockroaches.
+Below I've tackled this questions - "do cockroaches eat bed bugs?"Â Most people dread from the disgusting sight of domestic cockroaches.

 Natural/biological pest control remedies like
 [Bed Bug Predators](https://pestpolicy.com/what-eats-bed-bugs/)
 have now become popular.
 So, do roaches eat bed bugs?
 **Simple answer, YES  Cockroaches are known predators of bed bugs, which wreak havoc in millions of homes.
 However, only some species of cockroaches eat bed bugs. **
 **Particularly the American and the German cockroaches are very fond of feasting on bed bugs.
-Others cockroaches that eat bed bugs include the oriental and the brown-banded cockroaches. **
+Others cockroaches that eat bed bugs include the oriental and the brown-banded cockroaches.Â **
 ## **Details: Do Cockroaches Eat Bed Bugs?**
 It is very uncomfortable to have bed bugs inhabit your home.
 They hide in furniture, pillows, clothing and luggage near their human host.
 Bed bug bites cause unbearable irritations and allergic reactions to human bodies.